-Immigration Compliance: the UK Home Office (Visas and Immigration) requirements under a Student Visa immigration route to introduced in January 2021 relating to student immigration legislation - see uwl.ac.uk/current-students/support-current-students/welfare-support
+Immigration Compliance: the UK Home Office (Visas and Immigration) requirements under a Student Visa immigration route to introduced in January 2021 relating to student immigration legislation.
+See uk/international/visas-immigration

 Independent Assessor: a professional academic either outside or within the University, but not involved in the delivery of the Apprenticeship, who is responsible for Apprenticeship End Point Assessment activities as set out by the Apprenticeship Standard and End Point Assessment Organisation.
-The role of the Independent Assessor is to assess apprentice competence against an industry specific standard (see End Point Assessment / EPA)
+The role of the Independent Assessor is to assess apprentice competence against an industry specific standard.
+See also End Point Assessment.

 Individual Support Plan (ISP): all students who have registered with the Wellbeing Team and provided evidence of their disability, long term medical condition or specific learning difficulty will be provided with an ISP.
-The ISP summarises the support requirements for an individual student; the ISP applies from the point it is issued and cannot be applied retrospectively. uwl.ac.uk/students/support-services-for-students/disability-and-mental-health-support
+The ISP summarises the support requirements for an individual student; the ISP applies from the point it is issued and cannot be applied retrospectively.
+See uwl.ac.uk/current-students/disability-support